 And by the way, what all I can see is everything surrounding Ukraine seems to be corrupt at this point.

-Remember, the only one fact witness that asked directly what he's gonna do what he wants to for the aid to be released, nothing.
+Remember, the only one fact witness that asked directly what he wants for the aid to be released, nothing.

 Now remember, there was never any talk of aid in five subsequent meetings after the July 25th call with Zelensky.

-And it goes back to okay, well, we will have the transcript of the call.
+And it goes back to, okay, well, we have the transcript of the call.

 They never mentioned aid on the call.